Learn More about Youth Mental Health.

 Many children are significantly impacted not only by world events and catastrophes, but also by daily occurrences and life circumstances.
 The start of school, the news on television, the influx of social media, the death of a friend or grandparent, natural disasters, contentious politics, or even just a bad day at school can affect our children more than we realize.

-In these unsettling times, it is more important than ever to remember that caring for a child’s mental health is just as important as caring for his or her physical health.
-This guide will equip you with a better understanding of how to talk to your children about difficult topics and engage with them in a way that promotes positive mental health.
+In these unsettling times, it is more important than ever to know how to talk to your children about difficult topics and engage with them in a way that promotes positive mental health.

 A Report of the Surgeon General notes that mental health and mental illness are not mutually exclusive categories but are points on a continuum ranging from positive mental health through mental health problems to mental illnesses.